openworkload/swm-core/README.md

 Sky Port makes it easy to consume cloud resources by user software.

 [This repository](https://github.com/openworkload/swm-core) contains sources of the workload manager (core component of the Sky Port project).
-It supports a full workload lifecicle in cloud:
+It supports a full workload lifecycle in cloud:
   * job submission,
   * job scheduling,
   * cloud cluster creation,